Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity: Applications of the Framework

 and observe that these induce a univariate graph polynomial $p=p_{\chi,\omega}$ with

-Since knowledge of the coefficients of $p(G)$ clearly allows to evaluate $p(G;-1)$, we obtain from \cite[Thm.~1.3]{DBLP:journals/talg/DellHMTW14} that $\coeff p$ admits no $2^{o(n)}$ time algorithm on sparse graphs under $\sharpETH$.
-Hence the coefficient hardness condition of Theorem~\ref{thm: Block interpolation} is satisfied.
+Since knowing all coefficients of $p(G)$ clearly allows to evaluate $p(G;-1)$, we obtain from \cite[Thm.~1.3]{DBLP:journals/talg/DellHMTW14} that there are constants $\delta,D>0$ such that $\coeff p$ cannot be solved in time $O(2^{\delta n})$ on $n$-vertex graphs with $Dn$ edges, unless $\sharpETH$ fails.
+Hence the coefficient hardness condition of Theorem~\ref{thm: Block interpolation} is satisfied.\footnote{In fact, the authors of \cite{DBLP:journals/talg/DellHMTW14} state their lower bound as ruling out $2^{o(n)}$ time algorithms for $\coeff p$ on graphs with $n$ vertices and $O(n)$ edges.
+This is however only to simplify the presentation of their result.
+Their reduction from counting satisfying assignments for $3$-CNFs to $\evalfix{\{-1,1\}}{\perm}$ is in fact a $\leqSERF$ reduction and hence also supports the stronger claim needed for the coefficient hardness condition of Theorem~\ref{thm: Block interpolation}.}

-To check the weight simulation condition, recall the pair $(\mathcal{H},F)$ from Example~\ref{exa: gadgets-perfmatch} that allows to reduce $\evalfix{\mathbb{N}}{\vec{p}}$ to $\evalfix 1p$.
-By Remark~\ref{rem: Ensure bipartiteness}, the reduction images $T(G)$ constructed by Theorem~\ref{thm: Block interpolation} are bipartite as well.
+To check the weight simulation condition, recall the pair $(\mathcal{H},F)$ from Example~\ref{exa: gadgets-perfmatch} that allows to reduce $\evalfix{\mathbb{N}}{\pmult p}$ to $\evalfix 1p$.
+Hence all prerequisites for Theorem~\ref{thm: Block interpolation} are fulfilled, so counting perfect matchings in unweighted graphs has the desired lower bound.
+By Remark~\ref{rem: Ensure bipartiteness}, the reduction images $T(G)$ constructed by the theorem are bipartite as well.
 This proves the theorem. \end{proof} We collect a series of corollaries for other counting problems from this theorem.
 Let $L(G)$ denote the \emph{line graph} of a graph $G=(V,E)$: This graph has vertex set $E$, and $e,e'\in E$ are defined to be adjacent in $L(G)$ iff $e\cap e'\neq\emptyset$.
-A graph is \emph{line} if it is the line graph of some graph. \begin{cor} Assuming $\sharpETH$, the following cannot be solved in time $2^{o(n)}$: \begin{enumerate} \item $\evalfix 1{\perm}$ on graphs with $n$ vertices and maximum degree $3$. \item Counting maximum independent sets (or minimum vertex covers), even in line graphs with $n$ vertices and maximum degree $4$. \item Counting minimum-weight satisfying assignments to monotone $2$-CNF formulas on $n$ variables, even if every variable appears in at most four clauses. \end{enumerate} \end{cor} \begin{proof} For the first statement, we use a reduction from the permanent on general graphs to graphs of maximum degree $3$, shown in \cite[Theorem 6.2]{DBLP:journals/tcs/DagumL92}.
-This reduction maps graphs with $n$ vertices and $m$ edges to graphs with $\mathcal{O}(n+m)$ vertices and edges.
+A graph is a line graph if it is the line graph of some graph. \begin{cor} Assuming $\sharpETH$, there is a constant $\epsilon>0$ for each of the following problems such that no $O(2^{\epsilon n})$ time algorithm solves the problem:

+\begin{enumerate} \item $\evalfix 1{\perm}$, that is, counting perfect matchings in bipartite graphs, in graphs with $n$ vertices and maximum degree $3$. \item Counting maximum independent sets (or minimum vertex covers), even in line graphs with $n$ vertices and maximum degree $4$. \item Counting minimum-weight satisfying assignments to monotone $2$-CNF formulas on $n$ variables, even if every variable appears in at most $4$ clauses. \end{enumerate} \end{cor} \begin{proof} For the first statement, we use a known reduction from the permanent on general bipartite graphs to bipartite graphs of maximum degree $3$, shown in \cite[Theorem 6.2]{DBLP:journals/tcs/DagumL92}.
+This reduction maps graphs with $n$ vertices and $m$ edges to graphs with $O(n+m)$ vertices and edges.

 For the second statement, if $G$ has $m$ edges and maximum degree $\Delta=\Delta(G)$, then $L(G)$ has $m$ vertices and maximum degree $2(\Delta-1)$.
 The set $\PM[G]$ corresponds bijectively to the independent sets of size $n/2$ in $L(G)$, which are the maximum independent sets in $L(G)$, unless $G$ has no perfect matching, which we can test efficiently.
 The maximum independent sets in turn stand in bijection with the minimum vertex covers of $L(G)$ via complementation.
 We thus obtain the statement by reduction from $\evalfix 1{\perm}$ on graphs of maximum degree $3$.